Difference between MOA and AOA

 A joint stock company is a business entity where ownership is divided into shares, allowing multiple investors to own a part of the company.
 This structure enables shared financial risk...read more

-What is an Article of Association (AOA)?
+What is an Article of Association (AoA)?

-Article of Association (AOA) is a document that provides details on the purpose and regulations of the company’s operations.
+Article of Association (AoA) is a document that provides details on the purpose and regulations of the company’s operations.
 It is considered a user manual as it outlines the methodology that the company adopts for acquiring day-to-day tasks.
 The document has a universally similar format.
 It mentions the purpose, organization, share capital and provisions regarding shareholder meetings.

-Uses of AOA
+Uses of AoA

 Through the Articles of Association, one can understand a lot about a company.
 This includes the method of issuing shares, paying to divide, audit financial records, and providing voting rights.
 It serves as the primary source that authorities have to assess and grant a separate legal identity to the company from its stakeholders.

-Explore free audit courses
+Explore audit courses

 Components of Article of Association

-The following are the different components of an AOA:
+The following are the different components of an AoA:

 1. Company Name: In an Article of Association, it is important the name of the company is present.
 This name should be distinguishable to establish the company as a legal entity.
 The name must include words to specify the type of company, such as ‘Ltd.’ or ‘Inc.’.